infrawatch/telemetry-framework/README.md

 documentation](https://redhat-service-assurance.github.io/saf-documentation)
 for more information about installing for production-style use cases on OCP3.

-Please use the `saf-ocp3` branchf for all such installations.
+Please use the `saf-ocp3` branch for all such installations.